ruby-cube/rue/packages/archer/README.md

 ## `re(MESSAGE, targetID, handler)`

  Called by the receiver.
 Defines how to handle the message.
+Returns the handler.

 ### Syntax